 Windows has a built-in memory testing tool called Windows Memory Diagnostic.
 It's a simple but usually effective tool for finding RAM issues.
 Before you start, make sure you save all your data, because you will need to restart your PC.

 Step 1: Go to the Windows search bar and type in Memory diagnostic.
 Select it.

 Step 2: Then, you will see the window below.
 Click the first option, which will automatically restart your PC.

 Step 3: When your PC reboots, you'll be greeted with a blue-looking screen that tells you that your RAM is being tested.
 This takes about 15-30 minutes to complete.

 Step 4: Once the test finishes, your PC will reboot back into Windows.
 Once you log in, you'll get a notification that will inform you whether your RAM passed the test.
-A fail means the RAM is unstable, and you should replace your modules.
+A fail means the

 If your PC passed the Windows Memory Diagnostic but you still suspect you have a RAM issue, then you'll want to try MemTest86, a much more comprehensive test by PassMark.
 Much like Windows Memory Diagnostic, it runs a test outside of Windows itself, so you'll be unable to use your PC while the test is going.
 All you need to use MemTest86 is a USB storage device, which you will have to format, so make sure there's nothing important on the device